Working Papers

 Weerachart T. Kilenthong, Sartja Duangchaiyoosook, Wasinee Jantorn and Varunee Khruapradit,

-PIER Discussion Paper, Feb 6, 2024.
+PIER Discussion Paper, No.215, Feb 6, 2024.

 This study evaluates the effectiveness of intensive and hands-on on-site training for preschool teachers using a randomized controlled trial in rural Thailand.
 The main finding is that the intervention led to an increase in the effectiveness of the classroom in terms of children’s cognitive skills by almost 50 percent relative to the control group.
 The on-site training intervention is cost effective, costing 32.7 USD per student.
 Further investigation reveals that its specificity regarding the teaching approach or curriculum and detailed weekly teaching plans could be critical to its success.